pku-netvideo/McpRTC/README_en.md

 The video above demonstrates McpRTC under Agent control, autonomously turning on the video on demand:

-When the user dialogue does not require video, the video stream is closed (unlike mainstream VAD solutions where user speech triggers video transmission); when the dialogue relies on visual information, the Agent autonomously turns on the video.
+- When the user dialogue does not require video, the video stream is closed (unlike mainstream VAD solutions where user speech triggers video transmission).
+- When the dialogue relies on visual information, the Agent autonomously turns on the video.

 The real-time power consumption fluctuations intuitively show the on/off status of the video stream.
 The power consumption changes under different working modes are as follows: